azmathasan92/docker-images-cleanup/README.md

 # docker-images-cleanup

-In this script we are going to delete all unused images, stooped containers, volumes and network
+In this script we are going to delete all unused images, stopped containers, volumes and network

 `Note: This script can't delete the running containers or the images which is used by running containers`